zs-barnes/sicp-exercises/chapter1.md

 (+ 0 9)
 9
 ```
-Because we only keep track of two state variables, and don't perform deferred operations, this a linear iterative process.
+Because we only keep track of two state variables, and don't perform deferred operations, this an iterative process.

 ## Exercise 1.10
 ```